OpenFactoryTwin/.github/profile/README.md

 - Contribute to our repositories via issues, discussions, and pull requests
 - Visit our [GitHub organization](https://github.com/OpenFactoryTwin) for all active projects
-- [Contact us](adrian.freiter@isst.fraunhofer.de) to explore research collaborations, industry partnerships, or to bring your own related project under the OFacT umbrella
+- Reach out to adrian.freiter@isst.fraunhofer.de to explore research collaborations, industry partnerships, or to bring your own related project under the OFacT umbrella